jelmani/nba-predictor/README.md

 - Z-Score Normalization: applied to all features for faster gradient descent convergence

 - Cost Function & Gradient Descent: manually implemented to train model parameters
+- Regularization: used to increase accuracy of model

 ## How it works
 ### Data Collection